afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 Strength is what determhines how much noise gets added

-Let's run an experiment, with strength similar to our guidance scale experiment where we iterate across a number of possible values.ug: 0r00s /y41 1an see here, the code is largely the same
+Let's run an experiment, with strength similar to our guidance scale experiment where we iterate across a number of possible values.
+And you can see here, the code is largely the same

 As you can see here, the code is largely the same

 We're creating a set of possible values for strength

 We're iterating across them or passing them all into our stable diffusion pipeline

 For each of our outputs, we log the image and the metadata to Comet so that we can analyze it later

 As before, we're not going to run this experiment here, and we're instead going to view the results of this code via Comet experiment

 As we can see when strength is very low, the cat has hardly changed at all

 As strength increases more and more of the cat is removed and unfortunately, changing the strength doesn't seem to have led to a better image for us

 That's okay.
-That's part of the fermentation process
+That's part of the `experimentation process`

-The final input we want to explore adding to our stable diffusion pipeline is the
+The final input we want to explore adding to our stable diffusion pipeline is the `The negative prompt`.

-The negative prompt should be very intuiti
+The negative prompt should be very intuitive

-It's simply a prompt that tells the model what you wart the image to not look like
+> It's simply a prompt that tells the model what you want the image to not look like

-So, because we used a realistic green dragon asAu10d:oove migät give it a negative prompt like cartoon
+So, because we used a realistic green dragon as our prompt we might give it a negative prompt like cartoon

 This should reinforce the realism of our output